 The capital of Portugal is a destination to fall in love with.
-The neighborhoods of the historic center trap travelers with their bohemian air, the tiled facades and the steep slopes leading to the viewpoints.
+The neighborhoods of the old town capture travelers with their bohemian air, the tiled facades and the steep slopes leading to the viewpoints.
 You won't want to go back home.

 1. Discover Lisbon with a guided tour

 If you have little time, this is an ideal option.
 In two hours or a little more you will discover the essentials of Lisbon.
 The guides know every inch of the city and liven up the tour with unique and amusing anecdotes.
 To help you organize a short stay, I recommend two articles: transfers between the airport and the Portuguese capital and Lisbon in a day.